Skip to main content Skip to navigation

 reduce-agent-churn-hero

-It takes a certain kind of person to be able to thrive in a customer service position.
-Contact center agents need to have excellent communication skills, thick skin, a calm demeanor, and strong organizational skills to succeed.
-Even though an agent may have the personality and all the right skills to succeed, they may still experience low morale or burnout due to unattainable goals, an unreasonable workload, poor management, and upset customers, leading to turnover.
-There is a high cost associated with agent turnover, including time to interview, training, salaries, and more.
+Even though an agent may have the personality and all the right skills to succeed, they may still experience low morale or burnout for various reasons, leading to turnover.
+Unfortunately, there is a high cost associated with agent turnover or churn.
 Not to mention the negative effect on the customer experience due to inexperienced agents, which can add significant costs down the road.

 1. Perfect your hiring practices

-The first step to reducing agent churn is to make sure you’re hiring the right agents.
-One easy way to do this is to implement a referral program that incentivizes existing agents to refer strong candidates.
 Experienced agents know firsthand what the job entails, and therefore will be the best judge of whether or not someone is a good fit for the role.
 You should also create an ideal agent profile that includes personality traits, skills, cultural fit, and attitudes that reflect a successful agent.
-Once you have mapped out the ideal candidate, you can set your hiring and interview strategy to find a good fit.
-The ideal agent profile can also be altered for remote agents to include traits such as values autonomy and self-motivated.

 2. Build a strong company culture

-A strong company culture is crucial for remote agents.
+A strong company culture is crucial for customer service agents.
 Well-defined company culture can help you attract the right talent and easily convey the goals and values of your organizations to agents.
 Building a strong company culture helps make your organization a place where agents want to work.
-The company culture also dictates how employees communicate and collaborate within the organization.
-It’s crucial that remote agents are able to communicate and collaborate while working from home to ensure a consistent experience for the customer.

 3. Work with your agents to set attainable goals

 Setting realistic and measurable goals with your agents is important to keep them motivated and feeling accomplished.
-Attainable targets for your agents can be set based on past metrics, agent feedback, or your research.
+Attainable targets for your agents can be set based on past KPIs, agent feedback, or your research.
 Hitting short-term goals helps your agents build confidence and encourages them to continue building their skills.

 You can also set long-term goals with your agents in order to receive a raise or promotion.
 It’s important to provide consistent feedback on their progress towards their long-term goals and enable training opportunities for their weak areas.

-Providing feedback to remote agents is particularly important to build trust and a strong relationship with your employees.
+Providing feedback to agents is particularly important to build trust and a strong relationship with your employees.
 This can be done by scheduling a bi-weekly or monthly meeting with your agents through video or voice call.
 A strong career development plan will ensure that agents see a career at your organization and continue to feel motivated by working on their skills and reaching their goals.

 4. Evaluate agents on the right metrics